San Jose State vs. Utah State NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- San Jose State and its opponents have combined for 57.5 points -- this matchup's over/under -- just twice this year.
+- San Jose State and its opponents have scored at least 57.5 points -- this matchup's over/under -- only two times this year.

-- Saturday's over/under is 4.3 points higher than the combined 53.2 PPG average of the two teams.
+- The combined points per game average of the two teams, 53.2, is 4.3 points fewer than Saturday's over/under.

-- These two squads combine to allow 50.2 points per game, 7.3 fewer than this contest's over/under.
+- The 50.2 combined points per game that these two squads have allowed this season are 7.3 fewer than the 57.5 over/under in this contest.

-- Spartans games have an average total of 51.8 points this season, 5.7 fewer than Saturday's over/under.
+- The average total in Spartans games this season is 51.8, 5.7 points fewer than Saturday's total of 57.5 .

-- In 2021, games involving the Aggies have averaged a total of 63.2 points, 5.7 more than the set over/under in this contest.

 San Jose State Stats and Trends

-- The Spartans have covered the spread twice this season when favored by 4.5 points or more (in four chances).
+- This season, the Spartans have two against the spread wins in four games as a favorite of 4.5 points or more.

-- San Jose State's games this year have hit the over on five of 10 set point totals (50%).
+- San Jose State's games this year have hit the over in 50% of its opportunities (five times in 10 games with a set point total).

-- San Jose State is 1-1 against the spread and 2-0 overall this season when the team puts up more than 27.2 points.
+- San Jose State is 1-1 against the spread and 2-0 overall this season when the team records more than 27.2 points.

-- When San Jose State picks up more than 425.2 yards, the team is 3-0 against the spread and 2-1 overall.
+- When San Jose State picks up over 425.2 yards, the team is 3-0 against the spread and 2-1 overall.

 - The Spartans have turned the ball over six more times (19 total) than the Aggies have forced a turnover (13) this season.